Effort to repeal Prop 47 falls short in state capitol

 FRESNO COUNTY, Calif.
-(KGPE) – An effort to repeal Prop 47 failed in the state capitol on Tuesday.
+(KSEE) – An effort to repeal Prop 47 failed in the state capitol on Tuesday.

 The proposition approved by voters back in 2014 downgrades some theft and drug felonies to misdemeanor charges.